 Academic Advising in the College

-If you are new to the College of Arts & Sciences and haven't already met with your faculty advisor, you should contact him or her to schedule a convenient time to confer.
+If you are new to the College of Arts & Sciences and haven't already met with your faculty advisor, then you should contact him or her to schedule a convenient time to confer.
 If you are a third-year student and you haven't declared your major yet, you should have conferred with the undergraduate director in the department in which you plan to declare.
 Third-year transfer students are assigned faculty advisors when they declare their majors.

-New Third-year students have until March 1 to declare a major OR to complete a petition to defer declaring.
+Newly arrived third-year transfer students have until March 1 to declare a major OR defer declaring.
 Forms for declaring or deferring are in 101 Monroe Hall.
 Both require a visit to the undergraduate director of the department in which you plan to declare.
 If you are a third-year student and you miss the deadline, you will be blocked from selecting courses for the fall semester until you submit one of these forms, and will be among the last students to enroll.
 If you miss the deadline, you will lose your priority for fall course selection.
 Remember also that no student may continue to the second semester of their third year without having declared a major in the College.
 If you have not yet selected a major or learn that you do not qualify for your preferred major, please schedule an academic advising meeting with Dean Ozment.

 Plan to check your requirements and the accuracy of your records on SIS.
 Click on the "Academics" tab in your SIS Account and select "Academic Requirements."
 Remember that once you begin your studies here, you may not fulfill remaining area requirements with additional transfer credit.
 You must fulfill all remaining area requirements here at U.Va. or in a Direct Credit Study Abroad Program.
 If you have any questions or concerns, consult the College Registrar, your advisor, or your Association Dean.

 All students must earn a minimum of 120.00 degree credits before they graduate, and 102.00 of these degree credits must be College of Arts & Sciences coursework.
-Students may count no more than 60 non-UVA (transfer and advanced standing) credits toward the College degree.
+Students may count no more than 60 non-UVA (transfer and test) credits toward the College degree.
 While we will transfer over 60 credits, 60 will be the limit that may be applied toward the degree.
-Please make an appointment with your Association Dean if you have any questions regarding the total number of non-UVA credits that you may apply toward your degree.
+Please make an appointment with your faculty advisor or Association Dean if you have any questions regarding the total number of non-UVA credits that you may apply toward your degree.

 Additional Transfer Credit

-If you have transfer credit which we have not already posted, please have an official transcript sent to Ms. Meredith Burke, P.O.
+If you have transfer credit which we have not already posted, please have an official transcript sent to Ms. Erin O'Donnell, P.O.
 Box 400133, University of Virginia, Charlottesville, VA 22904.
 Although there is no deadline for transferring credit, it will be to your advantage to have any additional credit posted prior to course selection in April.
 Try to resolve any remaining transfer credit questions by the end of February.
-Please see Ms. Burke in Room 201C Monroe Hall and her regular walk-in office hours are Mondays and Thursdays from 2:00-4:00pm.
+Ms. Erin O'Donnell's office is located in Room 201C Monroe Hall and her regular walk-in office hours are Mondays and Thursdays from 2:00-4:00pm.

 The College takes very seriously our deadlines for dropping, adding and withdrawing.
-Each semester the University Registrar sends your schedule to you over e-mail about three days before the drop deadline (which is also the day by which you should verify your enrollments).
-It is your responsibility to read it carefully and make any necessary changes (i.e., drop any courses you are not attending and add any courses you are attending).
+It is your responsibility to review your enrollment carefully and make any necessary changes (i.e., drop any courses you are not attending and add any courses you are attending).
 Additionally, you may call or log onto SIS at any time to verify your enrollments.
-A second e-mail will be sent to you about 5 days before the withdrawal deadline.
+The calendar of College deadlines may be found here: https://college.as.virginia.edu/calendar

-- Should you sign up for a class you subsequently do not attend and fail to drop on time, you will have to withdraw from the class which will result in a "W" on your transcript.
+- Should you sign up for a class you subsequently did not attend and failed to drop on time, you must withdraw from the class which will result in a "W" on your transcript.

-- After the withdrawal deadline passes, should you find yourself in a class you never attended, you will need to fill out both a withdrawal form and a Late Schedule Correction Petition and provide proof of non-attendance.
+- After the withdrawal deadline passes, should you find yourself in a class you never attended, then you will need to fill out both a withdrawal form and a Late Schedule Correction Petition and provide proof of non-attendance.
 Please schedule a meeting with Dean Ozment and bring your proof of non-attendance to this meeting if you find yourself in this rare scenario.